rlxone/Equinox/README.md

 ## Translation

-Equinox is translated to `English` & `French`.
+Equinox is translated to:
+- English
+- French, by @W1W1-M

 To translate Equinox to another language:
 - Fork the main branch
 - Make a branch for the new translation as follows: `translation-xx` where xx is the language code (ex: en, fr, es, de, ...)
 - Add the new language to the Xcode `Equinox` & `EquinoxAssets` projects